Tzar-T70/cc-modtest/README.md

 - Decorate the room

-    - try using vermillion wasteland tileset to make it seem messed up n shi
+    - try using ice element dungeon tileset to make it seem messed up n shi idk

 - add npcs - dialogue made up of encrypted text

     - each npcs dialogue is encrypted using different words as keys
     - those words form a sentence, maybe a riddle of some kind
-    - npcs could be ppl leas spoken to, on sum 'set in her mind' type shi

 - edit the Bakii-kum map to make the teleporter to CC look nicer